Financial-Times/origami/README.md

 }
 ```

-The "oQuoteEditorial" mixins shown here are only available to master brand users.
+The `oQuoteEditorial` mixins shown here are only available to master brand users.
 For a full list of o-quote mixins see [o-quote SassDoc in the registry](https://registry.origami.ft.com/components/o-quote/sassdoc).

 ## Migration Guide